w3c/wai-curricula/content/how-to-use-these-curricula.md

 {% include excol.html type="start" %}

-## Course Characteristics
+## Comparing Courses

 {% include excol.html type="middle" %}

-The following course characteristics can help you compare and select courses and/or certification programs on web accessibility.
+Curricula sections outlined above can help you compare courses and/or certification programs.

-### Students' Outcomes
+### Learning Outcomes

-Learning outcomes are usually defined as what a student should be able to demonstrate after completion of a particular course.
+Learning outcomes are what a student should know or should be able to demonstrate after completion of a particular course.

-You may want to ask for mappings that demonstrate how the course addresses curricula learning outcomes.
-The course does not need to follow the specific order in which learning outcomes are outlined.
+Courses do not need to follow the specific order in which learning outcomes are outlined.
 However, it is advisable that:

 * those at a module level are covered
-* those from the introductory modules are addressed before any others from specific roles
+* those from the introductory modules are addressed before others from detailed modules
 * those related to how people with disabilities use the Web are part of the course

-### Teaching Abilities
+### Teaching Ideas

-Focus on how the course provider plans to teach the learning outcomes.
-You may want to ask for demonstrations of the strategies used by the instructors and the materials used for the course.
+Ask the provider for demonstrations of the strategies used by the instructors and the materials used for the course.
 Some of these aspects include:

-* Will the teaching be face-to-face?
+* delivery: face-to-face, online, blended
-* Will the course be conducted completely online?
+* setting: formal, vocational
-* Will teaching strategies include practical interactions with the knowledge covered?
+* approach: theoretical, practical, both
-* Will such strategies include interaction with assistive technologies and people with disabilities?
+* interaction with assistive technologies and adaptive strategies

-### Assessment Methodology
+### Ideas to Assess Knowledge

-Focus on how the provider plans to assess knowledge.
-Ask for specific activities and their expected outcomes, as well as for rating systems (if any).
-There should be at least one assessment per learning outcome.
+Focus on outcomes from the proposed assessment, as well as on rating systems (if any).
+Each learning outcome should have at least one assessment.

 ### Accreditation on Course Completion